 Many working Brussels residents still trapped in poverty, report warns

-A large number of people in work in Brussels are still living in poverty and facing deep uncertainty, according to a new report published on Tuesday by the Brussels care agency Vivalis.
+A large number of people in work in Brussels are living in poverty and facing deep uncertainty, according to a new report published on Tuesday by the Brussels care agency Vivalis.
 The findings challenge the common belief that having a job automatically protects people from financial hardship.

 Vivalis stresses that even these figures underestimate the problem.
 National indicators, it says, fail to capture the complex mix of job types and employment statuses that characterise the capital’s labour market.